gandalfn/hottoe/README.md

-# Suka Hottoe
+# Hottoe

-Suka Hottoe is an application which can control sound devices.
+Hottoe is an application which can control sound devices.
 The main functionality of this app is to detect a new plug sound device (HDMI cable for example) and associate easely a sound application on it.
 It purpose more or less the same fonctionnalities than pulseaudio pavucontrol app, but integrated to [elementary desktop](http://elementary.io).

 It is composed of an indicator and a switchboard plug.
 The indicator applet detect new sound devices and new sound applications, and allows to associate any sound applications to particular device.
 The switchboard plug allow a more advanced configuration tool of each devices and each sound applications.